kiwiscode/stack_task/README.md

    npm run dev

 cd server
 node server.js 2.
-Open your browser and navigate to `http://localhost:3000` to access the Stack-task application.
+Open your browser and navigate to `http://localhost:5173` to access the Stack-task application.
+3. **Sign Up and Log In:**

+- Before using the app, you need to sign up and log in.
+- Click on "Sign Up" to create a new account.
+Provide the required information and submit the form.
+- After signing up, click on "Log In" to access your account.

+4. Click "New task" to create new tasks.
+5. Use the appropriate buttons to complete or delete tasks.
+6. Utilize the search bar to search for tasks.

+## Technologies

+This project uses the following technologies:

+- HTML, CSS, JavaScript
+- React.js
+- MongoDB
+- Node.js, Express.js
+- Axios and JWT libraries
+- Material UI